 When the Act of Anne established the first statute law on copyright in 1710, it neglected to discuss the legal status of works that derived from, but did not entirely replicate, earlier publications.
 Translations, abridgments, and adaptations soon posed new questions on the acceptable uses of extant publications, and each became the center of intense legal deliberations in English courts.
 The judges who presided in these cases disambiguated a wide range of derivative literary forms, and offered influential rulings on the legal status of each.
 Historians have paid a great deal of attention to these cases, not least because they established the foundations of “fair use” policies still present in many legal systems.
 While researchers have documented the ways these early copyright cases affected particular authors from the period, however, there is little scholarship on the systematic ways in which rulings on derivative works affected the eighteenth-century book market.
 The study below attempts to fill this void by analyzing macroscopic trends in derivative literary forms across 200,000 works from the eighteenth-century English canon.

 The 1710 Act of Anne granted publishers a statutory guarantee that they alone would be the sole legal publishers of works for which they had acquired the copyright.
-However, the statute did not clarify exactly what this right guarantees.
+However, the statute did not clarify exactly what this right entails.
 In particular, the statute did not discuss the ways courts should treat works that derived from, but did not entirely replicate, a work under copyright.
-When eighteenth-century copyright holders discovered that others had adapted language and images from their publications, they therefore took to the courts to learn just what forms of borrowing would be permitted under the new copyright regime.
+When eighteenth-century copyright holders discovered that others had adapted language and images from their publications, they took to the courts to learn just what forms of borrowing would be permitted under the new copyright regime.
 In a series of highly-influential cases, English authors and publishers forced the courts to clarify the boundaries between legal and illegal uses of published print records.
 These cases, some of which we will detail below, ultimately defined a thin line between illicit thefts and agreeable adaptations.

-These scholarly disagreements are exacerbated by the fact that few have attempted systematic studies of derivative works and their relationship to eighteenth-century copyright law.
+These disagreements are exacerbated by the fact that few have attempted systematic studies of derivative works and their relationship to eighteenth-century copyright law.
 Many researchers have observed this lack in the scholarship.
 Art historian David Kunzle, for example, has lamented that “there is … no study of artistic piracy in Europe” during the eighteenth century [Kunzle 311].
-Likewise, the legal historian Isabella Alexander has observed that book historians lack a systematic study of textual abridgments during the period [Alexander 1363].
-William St. Claire, one of few to pursue a corpus-driven analysis of the eighteenth century book market, has also noted the need for a data-driven study of the new copyright regime’s effect on the book market.
-“I am unaware”, St. Claire writes, “of any published quantitative or economic analysis of the effects of the changing intellectual property regime on texts, prices, access, and readerships” .
+Likewise, legal historian Isabella Alexander has observed that book historians lack a systematic study of textual abridgments during the period [Alexander 1363].
+William St. Claire, one of few to pursue a corpus-driven analysis of the eighteenth-century book market, has also noted the need for a data-driven study of the new copyright regime’s effect on the book market.
+“I am unaware,” St. Claire writes, “of any published quantitative or economic analysis of the effects of the changing intellectual property regime on texts, prices, access, and readerships” .
 The present study attempts to fill this gap by studying trends in derivative publications within a corpus of 200,000 works published in eighteenth-century England.

-Derivative Texts after Gyles v.
+Derivative Publications after Gyles v.
 Wilcox

 The English government supported this printing system by enacting a wide range of ordinances that explicitly forbade both complete and partial reprints of published works.1 Despite these restrictions, however, derivative works were evidently fairly common during the period.
 Indeed, the preamble to the Statute of Anne called attention to the abundance of piracies in the English book market, lamenting the fact that “Printers, Booksellers and other Persons have of late frequently taken the Liberty of printing, reprinting, and publishing … Books and other Writings, without the Consent of the Authors and Proprietors … to their very great Detriment” [8 Anne, c.
 19].2